brakmic/hpx-nodejs-addon/README.md

 - **Customizable Predicates & Comparators:** Define and use custom JavaScript functions for complex data processing tasks.
 - **Batch Processing:** Enhance performance by minimizing cross-boundary calls between C++ and JavaScript through batch processing strategies.

-For a comprehensive understanding of the addon's architecture and advanced usage scenarios, refer to the [Architecture](./docs/Architecture.md) and [Advanced Topics](./docs/AdvancedTopics.md) documents.
+For a comprehensive understanding of the addon's architecture and advanced usage scenarios, refer to the [Architecture](./docs/Architecture.md) and [Internals](./docs/Internals.md) documents.
 For additional examples and practical demonstrations, explore the [Examples](./docs/Examples.md) section.

 ---